 While the prime objective of any hiking trip is to have fun, staying safe is of even greater importance.
 There isn’t much fun, after all, in having our hiking experience curtailed by an injury or ailment, or culminating in a trip to the ER.

-To help ensure you have an enjoyable hiking trip, we’ve put together a list of 25 hiking safety tips covering everything from pre-trip planning and clothing choices to animal safety and river crossings.
+To help ensure you have an enjoyable, safe hiking trip, we’ve put together a list of 25 safety pointers covering everything from pre-trip planning and clothing choices to animal safety and river crossings.
 With the know-how you gain below, you’ll be able to enjoy a safe, memorable, and fun hiking trip no matter where your adventures take you.

 Before Your Hike